library(demografr)

 Cross-validation

 Before doing model selection, it’s important to perform cross-validation to answer the question whether our ABC setup can even distinguish between the competing models.
+Without having the power to do this, trying to select the best model wouldn’t make much sense.

 The one difference between the two functions is that cross_validate() removes the need to prepare character indices and bind together summary statistic matrices from different models—given that demografr’s ABC output objects track all this information along in their internals, this is redundant, and you can perform cross-validation of different ABC models simply by calling this: